EXCLUSIVE-Ex-Tudor manager sets up own Singapore shop-sources

 Andrew McMillan is the latest among a growing number of hedge fund industry executives pursuing dreams to launch their own funds by spinning out from former employers.

-One source said the split was friendly between McMillan and Paul Tudor Jones' $11.6 billion firm, where the fund manager had worked for a decade since joining from Morgan Stanley where he had specialized in power and gas trading.
+One source said the split was friendly between McMillan and Paul Tudor Jones' $11.6 billion firm, where the fund manager had worked for a decade.
 McMillan will take five ex-Tudor people with him.

 With Asia remaining a key focus for investors, Tudor has no plans to leave Singapore, however.